Code-Institute-Submissions/cumbrian-kayaking/README3.md

  5. Evidence that the company is reputable by providing  good social proof with strong testimonials on the website and links to reputable holiday associations
+ 6 **Company phone number & email address**  located in the navbar and in the footer giving  other contact options.

 It is hoped that a combination of these factors will  promote the decision to ask for more details from the company